 Broad Adoption of LEIs Could Save The Global Banking Sector US $2-4 Billion

-The Global Legal Entity Identifier Foundation (GLEIF) has sought the help of the McKinsey to report on the global adoption of Legal Entity Identifiers or LEIs and the conclusions of the now published report show that the banking industry could save between US $2-4 billion in client onboarding and if more widely adopted, they could help the banking industry save between 5-10% globally.
-This represents a total figure of around $40 billion USD.
+The Global Legal Entity Identifier Foundation (GLEIF) has sought McKinsey’s help to report on the global adoption of Legal Entity Identifiers (LEIs).
+The conclusions of the now-published report show that the banking industry could save between US $2-4 billion in client onboarding.
+If more widely adopted, LEIs could help the banking industry save between 5-10% globally.
+This represents a total figure of around USD 40 billion.

 Client onboarding is just one area where LEIs have the potential to help save time and money.
-Other areas that it could help are in the client lifecycle at transacting, compliance, reporting, risk monitoring and more.
+Other areas where it could help are the client lifecycle, transacting, compliance, reporting, risk monitoring, and more.

-The figure below provides a list of bank processes that have a lot to gain from the introduction of LEIs into the client lifecycle management.
+The figure below provides a list of bank processes that would benefit greatly from introducing LEIs into client lifecycle management.

 Onboarding